DalyAD/TheBookZone/README.md

 Welcome to the site and I hope you enjoy it.
 I created this site as a follow-on from my previous milestone project at https://ms3-community-books.herokuapp.com//

-I decided to keep the same theme as I believe the idea was sound but the implimentation from Flask was restrictive.
+I decided to keep the same theme as I believe the idea was sound but the implementation from Flask was restrictive.
 Using Django I was able to achieve a much fuller experience for users and really expand on the idea I initially had.

 ## UX

 I created the initial project as a place for people to share book recommendations between each other.
 Giving users full access to add, edit and delete entries as they see fit.

 With this project I decided that a better experience for users would involve having their own profiles and being able to add these books in multiple formats to their shopping